-From sharp cheddar to smooth gruyere, Vermont's palate-pleasing array of nearly 150 local cheeses is a treat worth traveling for.
+From sharp cheddar to smooth gruyere, Vermont's palate-pleasing array of over 150 varieties of cheese is a treat worth traveling for.

 Classic Cheddar in Brattleboro

 Vermont is known for its cheddar, so an appropriate first stop on the trail would be Grafton Village Cheese Company in Brattleboro, Vermont.
 From cloth-bound to smoked chili to two- and three-year-aged varieties, its cheeses are made by hand with raw milk from local dairies — a Grafton tradition dating back to its founding in 1892.

 Open daily, the Brattleboro location (separate from the private facility in the town of Grafton itself) welcomes visitors into its production viewing area as well as its wine and gift shop.
 It's located next door to Retreat Farm, which often hosts open-barn events such as goat yoga and community food truck events.

 Gouda is the order of the day at Taylor Farm, found in Londonderry, Vermont.
 It offers four varieties: Vermont Farmstead, maple-smoked, garlic and chipotle, all of which are creamy, flavor-forward and made from the milk of the cows on its farm.

 Aside from gouda, however, it also makes another rare wheel worth trying: Green Mountain Nettle, possibly the only cheese in the country made with nettle leaves.
 Open year-round, Taylor Farm welcomes visitors to try samples in its shop and even feed the animals onsite.

 Making smooth, creamy cheeses since 1824, Crowley Cheese Company is the longest continually operating cheese factory in the United States.
 It's known for its white cheddar-like varieties, and for taking advantage of ingredients like sage, garlic and chive to render pleasant wheels with a little extra something.